JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 ## Project Set Up and Installation

-To use this repository, you must import the dataset in AzureML Studio in Datasets, and then import the code in the Notebooks section.
-Go to [Access](#Access) for help on how to import the dataset in Azure (since we decided to do it manually on the Datasets page in AzureML Studio).
+To use this repository, all you need to do is download the code repository and load it into the Notebooks page of AzureML Studio.
+Afterwards, you can simply run either the [HyperDrive Notebook](https://github.com/JayThibs/hyperdrive-vs-automl-plus-deployment/blob/main/hyperparameter_tuning.ipynb) or the [AutoML (plus deployment) Notebook](https://github.com/JayThibs/hyperdrive-vs-automl-plus-deployment/blob/main/automl.ipynb).

-Load the Notebooks page and load the coad from this repository.
+Load the Notebooks page and load the code from this repository.
 Click Create and load the folder.

 ![import_code_repo.png](./imgs/import_code_repo.png)